widyo-wicaksono/cameraserver/README.md

 1. OpenCV 4 + (can be obtained via vcpkg)
 2. Libwebsockets 3.1
 3. SDL 2 (can be obtained via vcpkg)
-4. Canon EDSDK (non free, currently disabled)
+4. Canon EDSDK (non-free, currently disabled)
 5. FFMPEG (can be obtained via vcpkg)
 6. RapidJson
 7. Dirent